Academic Information and Policies

 CALL: Student Health Service Nurse.
 When the office is closed, consult an Area Coordinator or Resident Assistant who will contact professional help if necessary.

-EMERGENCY includes those conditions in which treatment should not be delayed until regular office hours–such as lacerations that may require stitches, suspected appendicitis or severe abdominal distress, serious nosebleed, high temperature, suspected fracture, etc.
+EMERGENCY includes those conditions in which treatment should not be delayed until regular office hours–such as lacerations that may require stitches, suspected appendicitis or severe abdominal distress, serious nosebleeds, high temperature, suspected fracture, etc.

 Health Insurance